How Much Does It Cost To Build A Recycled Asphalt Driveway?

-We have managed to find companies that are willing to install recycled asphalt for as low as three dollars per square foot.
-Of course, at DIY driveway we are all about doing things ourselves but in this case, you are probably better off hiring a contractor.
+I have managed to find companies that are willing to install recycled asphalt for as low as three dollars per square foot.
+Of course, I am are all about doing things myself but in this case, I have been far better off hiring a contractor.

 Is Recycled Asphalt Environmentally Friendly?